 Marcari, Russotto, Spencer & Balaban attorneys can help you through the entire appeal process from beginning to end, including:

 Although veterans are the focus of our VA practice, they are by no means the only recipients of benefits that we help.
 Surviving spouses and children may also apply for compensation.
 The VA describes those who are eligible for benefits as:

 The VA realizes that the claims and appeals processes may last years.
-If your appeal is granted, then you receive compensation which is retroactive to the beginning of your original claim.
+If your appeal is granted, then you receive compensation that is retroactive to the beginning of your original claim.
 This retroactive payment is provided in a lump sum.
 When you are represented by Marcari, Russotto, Spencer & Balaban, the VA deducts 20 percent of this lump sum for the payment of legal fees.
 (Note: Lawyers wishing to charge more than 20 percent must collect their entire fee directly from the veteran they have represented.
-Marcari, Russotto, Spencer & Balaban refuses to charge more than 20 percent.)
+Marcari, Russotto, Spencer & Balaban refuse to charge more than 20 percent.)
 We never collect a fee unless we win your claim for benefits.